circe/sbt-circe-org/README.md

 # sbt-circe-io

-This project is intended to set up sensible defaults and standards for projects under `circe.io`.
-If it's useful outside `circe.io`, it probably should be pushed further upstream into [sbt-typelevel](https://github.com/typelevel/sbt-typelevel).
+This project is intended to set up sensible defaults and standards for projects under `io.circe`.
+If it's useful outside `io.circe`, it probably should be pushed further upstream into [sbt-typelevel](https://github.com/typelevel/sbt-typelevel).

 ## Installing it